archernar/cuu/README.md

                                                            NOTE: for commands above, User will change password after first login.
-Password may be set in ~/.cuu.txt scrampassword            -a -u            Assign an unknown (scrammed) password lu        listusers                -a <ACCTLIST>    Lists users"
+Password may be set in ~/.cuu.txt scrampassword            -a -u            Assign an unknown (scrammed) password lu        listusers                -a <PLIST>       Lists users"
-       du        describeusers            -a <ACCTLIST>    Lists users and their attached groups and policies" listusergroups           -a -u
+       du        describeusers            -a <PLIST>       Lists users and their attached groups and policies" listusergroups           -a -u
                  removeuserfromallgroups  -a -u            Remove the user from attach attached groups createaccesskey          -a -u            Creates an accesskey for the user (-u)